yosefHesham/leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Leaderboard

-> Description the project.
+> a project to display scores to track who has hight scores

 ## Built With

-- Major languages
-- Frameworks
+- HTML,CSS,JS
-- Technologies used
+- Webpack

 ## Live Demo (if available)